lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 # Security Considerations

+## Why Hybrids?

+In broad terms, a PQ/T Hybrid can be used either to provide dual-algorithm security or to provide migration flexibility.
+Let's quickly explore both.

+Dual-algorithm security.
+The general idea is that the data is proctected by two algorithms such that an attacker would need to break both in order to compromise the data.
+As with most of cryptography, this property is easy to state in general terms, but becomes more complicated when expressed in formalisms. {{sec-cons-non-separability}} goes into more detail here.
+One common counter-argument against PQ/T hybrid signatures is that if an attacker can forge one of the component algorithms, then why attack the hybrid-signed message at all when they could simply forge a completely new message?
+The answer to this question must be found outside the cryptographic primitives themselves, and instead in policy; once an algorithm is known to be broken it ought to be disallowed for single-algorithm use by cryptographic policy, while hybrids involving that algorithm may continue to be used and to provide value.

+Migration flexibility.
+Some PQ/T hybrids exist to provide a sort of "OR" mode where the client can choose to use one algorithm or the other or both.
+The intention is that the PQ/T hybrid mechanism builds in backwards compatibility to allow legacy and upgraded clients to co-exist and communicate.
+The Composites presented in this specification do not provide this since they operate in a strict "AND" mode, but they do provide codebase migration flexibility.
+Consider that an organization has today a mature, validated, certified, hardened implementation of RSA or ECC.
+Composites allow them to add to this an ML-DSA implementation which immediately starts providing benefits against harvest-now-decrypt-later or long-term document integrity attacks even if that ML-DSA implemtation is still experimental, non-validated, non-certified, non-hardened implementation.
+More details of obtaining FIPS certification of a composite algorithm can be found in {{sec-fips}}.

 ## Non-separability and EUF-CMA {#sec-cons-non-separability}

 The signature combiner defined in this document is Weakly Non-Separable (WNS), as defined in {{I-D.ietf-pquip-hybrid-signature-spectrums}},  since the forged message `M’` will include the composite domain separator as evidence.
 The prohibition on key reuse between composite and single-algorithm contexts discussed in {{sec-cons-key-reuse}} further strengthens the non-separability in practice, but does not achieve Strong Non-Separability (SNS) since policy mechanisms such as this are outside the definition of SNS.